mali1sav/GWDK/GENESIS_PROTOCOL.md

-ATTENTION AGENT: We are beginning a new project named [PROJECT NAME].
+02_ATTENTION AGENT: We are beginning a new project named [PROJECT NAME].
 We will use the Genesis Protocol to build it.
 The master blueprint is `SPECIFICATION.md`.
 Your work will be governed by the Agent Command Language (ACL).

 **Step 1: Architect Mode**
 First, act as The Architect.
 Read the `SPECIFICATION.md` in its entirety.
 Now, generate the detailed, granular `---PLAN---` section for **Phase 1: The Foundation** as defined in the spec.
 The plan must be a checklist of verifiable, test-driven steps.
 After you present the plan, await my final approval.